 About Me

-Before MIT, I was a research fellow at Carnegie Mellon University specializing in language models and argumentation.
-I received a B.S. in physics and a B.A. in knowledge ecology from Seoul National University.
+I interned with two AI research teams at Amazon during the summers of 2023 and 2024, where I led projects on social networks, LLMs, and knowledge retrieval.
+Before joining MIT, I was a research fellow at Carnegie Mellon University, specializing in language models and human cognition.
+I hold a B.S. in physics and a B.A. in knowledge ecology from Seoul National University.

 My studies have been generously supported by scholarships with the most competitive funding in South Korea: SBS Foundation Scholarship (graduate) and the Presidential Science Scholarship in physics (undergraduate).